THE LITTLE PRINCE

 Paris: L’Harmattan, 2025

 This book tackles the issue of ‘race’ in an unconventional way.
 It illustrates the complexity of racial prejudice by mixing the viewpoints of children and adults.
-It is thus written as both a fable and an essay.
+It is thus written both as a fable and an essay.

-Above all, the book suggests that racism is convenient: one does not need to know each individual, only the characteristics of the group to which he or she is thought to belong.
+Above all, the book suggests that racism is convenient; one does not need to know each individual, only the characteristics of the group to which he or she is thought to belong.
 The book concludes in favour of a neglected right of children: the right to be free from racism.

 E-books are available in English and French [password required].